 She led the China curatorial team (2015–2017) for the Sir Joseph Hotung Gallery of China and South Asia in Room 33 and curated a gallery for Chinese Ceramics in Room 95 (2006–2009).
 She has curated international exhibitions in Europe and Asia, including in Hong Kong and Belgium, and Vietnam: Behind the Lines.
 Images from the War 1965–75 (2002).
 Her latest publication is China: A History in Objects (2017), with Italian and Portuguese editions in 2018.

-Lecturer, School of History, Classics & Archaeology,
+Lecturer, School of History, Classics and Archaeology, University of Edinburgh

 Western observers of China prior to the long nineteenth century had frequently evoked the concepts of 'cruelty' and 'barbarousness' to describe the Chinese people, descriptions that eventually became part of the justification for colonial interference.